Cauldron Full of Love

 He met her eyes and found kindness there.
 It was nice.
 He'd had support from his large family all these years, but this was the first time something meant anything to him.
 And he appreciated it greatly.
 He smiled sadly and nodded a little bit. "…yes, thank you."

-Arthur stayed a little longer before he decided to head out.
-He grabbed his coat and accepted a hug from Andromeda.
+They finished with the dishes in the ensuing silence, and Arthur stayed a little longer before he decided to head out.
+He grabbed his cloak and accepted a hug from Andromeda by the door.

 "I'm here if you want to talk," she stated.